 - Honour your commitments.

-- Turn up early for your sessions, stay and play, and stay to promote and collect feedback.
+- Turn up early for your sessions, stay and play, and help clean up.

 - Don’t do anything that will impair your ability to do your job.

 - Be a good influence on the other bananas, especially if they are younger or newer than you.